You should apply sunscreen 20 minutes before going outside.

 Slop on sunscreen

-Slop on plenty of broad spectrum sunscreen of at least SPF 30.
+Slop on plenty of broad-spectrum, water resistant sunscreen of at least SPF 30.
 Apply 20 minutes before going outside and reapply every two hours and especially after being in water or sweating.

 Slap on a hat